Thermometer graph in excel

 After selecting the stacked column chart, I stack my two data series.
 The upper bar represents my current value ($7,500), and the lower portion represents the remaining value ($2,500).
 This creates the classic thermometer shape that’s instantly recognizable.

 To enhance the visual appeal, I change the marker colors.
-For instance, I make the current value green to represent success and the remaining portion gray to indicate what’s still needed.
+Zum Beispiel, I make the current value green to represent success and the remaining portion gray to indicate what’s still needed.
 This color coding makes my thermometer chart eye-catching and informative.

 I now add data labels to both segments of the thermometer chart.
 The current value label shows $7,500, and the target shows $10,000.
 This provides viewers immediate recognition of progress, making my thermometer graph effective at a glance.